OlympusDAO/token-holder-balances/README.md

 ## Caveats

 - This project has the details of resources from the `subgraph-cache` project hard-coded.
 Those values will need to be manually updated if the resource ids change (which is rare).
+These can be output by running `pulumi stack` on the respective stack.